rubyonracetracks/ror-site-docu/docs/virtualbox.md

 ## How do I install a Linux virtual machine?
 Go to the [VirtualBox Tutorial](https://github.com/rubyonracetracks/tutorial-virtualbox).

+## What is a virtual machine?
+A virtual machine is a simulated second computer within your physical computer.
+Like a physical machine, a virtual machine can be booted up and have an OS installed to it.

 ## Do I need to install VirtualBox?
 * A virtual machine is required if any of the following circumstances apply to you:
   * You are on a Windows machine, and getting rid of Windows is not an option.